egri-nagy/clojure-etudes/README.md

 # clojure-etudes

 Coding exercises in Clojure.
-For practise, for fun, for experimenting.
+For practise, for fun, for experimenting and for teaching.